 Training these two beasts could be a challenge.
 Both are fairly difficult to train and come with their fair share of stubbornness.
 Something to be well aware of before making a decision.

-Australian shepherd dogs are a great match for the Siberian husky.
-They are very close in personality and are frequently bred together to create the Aussie Husky.
+Australian shepherds are a great match for the Siberian husky.
+They are very close in personality and are frequently bred together to create the Aussie Husky Mix.
 They are also very similar in size.

 Aussies love to exercise as a husky does, high-intensity activities like running or playing frisbee is one of their favorites.
 Their energy and playfulness will rival that of your husky’s and they will get along great.